 For this reason, the company needed a file auditing and reporting solution that would allow them to show proper access controls and reporting tools were in place in order to protect government data against unauthorized access.

 Previously they were gathering and analyzing data from Windows Security Event logs which proved a nightmare for the IT Manager.
-He said “working with native Windows logs is just not possible.
-It takes far too much time to get half of what is needed.”

 Easily react to and report on any suspicious access to sensitive data